futurera/coding-challenge/README.md

 Here host codes of Futurera's coding challenges.

+## To contribute:

+* Put your coding challenge class within `/src/io/futurera/algorithm` folder
+* Add javadoc to explain the original question
+* Put your test runner class in `/src/io/futurera/algorithm/tests` folder
+* Submit a Pull Request

+## To participate and practice:

 1. The order to complete the tasks, recommended by our questions committees based on the difficulty ASC is:

 - PlusOne (15 min)